qnkhuat/ubinote/README.md

 TODO next:
-- setup db, models, connect to db
+- fingure out how to store file name
+- Create POST api to archive it